tothuhien/lsd2/README.md

 A tree where all tips having the same date with no further date information on internal nodes will not be able to infer absolute dates.
 In this case, you can still estimate relative dates using options -a and -z to specify the root date and tip date.

-Option __-c is recommended__ to take into account the temporal constraints (date of a node >= date of its ancestors).
+By default, lsd2 imppose the __temporal constraints__ (date of a node >= date of its ancestors) on every node.
 It should be noticed that LSD2 always assumes an increasing-time order from root to tips, i.e the date of a node is smaller than that of its children.
 If your data has the reverse order, the simplest way is to take the negation of the input date, and take the negation again of the output date to obtain your expected results.

 The program first __collapses__ all internal branches that are considered uninformative (<= 0.5/seqlength by default, and low support value if specified) and impose a constraint of __minimum branches lengths__ for the time scaled tree.
 These values could be manually specified via option -l (for uninformative branch length threshold), -S (support value threshold), and options -u, -U (for minimum internal/external branches lengths of time scaled tree).